What ADHD Overwhelm Feels Like? (Symptoms & Experience) - Softarra

 Gentler expectations.

-This is not about becoming stricter.
+This is not about doing more.

-It is about making things lighter to hold.
+It is about making things lighter.

 Bottom line